conda-forge/conda-forge.github.io/sphinx/src/maintainer/knowledge_base.rst

 requires emulation, and will adjust the appropriate CI steps to ensure that QEMU runs the process.
 Ensure changes are applied by :ref:`rerendering <dev_update_rerender>` the feedstock.

+Note that only Linux architectures are currently supported via emulation.

 .. warning::

   Emulated builds are very slow and incur an additional strain on conda-forge CI resources.